NicolasBuchin/rdiff/README.md

 # rdiff

-A fast, parallel diff tool written in Rust that highlights differences **word-by-word** or **character-by-character** using a Smith-Waterman-style alignment.
+A diff tool written in Rust that highlights differences **word-by-word** or **character-by-character** using a Smith-Waterman-style alignment.
+It supports colored output, tag annotations, and custom tracking for SAM and PAF files.

 ## Installation